Attention Prospective Students: The University of Utah now has a new application process

 Graduate School Application

-Submit an Application for Admission to the University of Utah Graduate School and the application fee of $55 directly to the Graduate Admissions Office.
+Submit an Application for Admission to the University of Utah Graduate School and the application fee ($55 for domestic and $65 international) directly to the Graduate Admissions Office.

 Upload a copy of your unofficial transcripts from each college previously attended to the Apply Yourself Database.
 Official transcripts are needed only upon acceptance into the program.
 A cumulative undergraduate GPA of at least a 3.0 is required.
 For details, visit the Graduate Admissions Office website.